 MellowPine is reader-supported.
 When you buy through links on my site, I may earn an affiliate commission at no extra cost to you.

 A CO2 laser with a power rating of over 40W is recommended for cutting leather because of its ability to perform through cuts in a single pass with minimum edge burns.

 Laser cutters show the best results for cutting and engraving natural leathers like full-grain leather, top-grain leather, etc.

-Creating the design
+Step 1: Create the design

-Performing Test Runs
+Step 2: Perform Test Runs

-While working with an expensive material like leather, it is highly recommended that you perform a test run on a cheaper material to check if the resulting output is as desired or not.
+While working with an expensive material like leather, it is highly recommended that you perform test runs and identify the optimal parameters for your setup.

 This test run will also help you to understand the layout and adjust the position of your workpiece for minimum wastage.

-Making the Cut
+Step 4: Make the Cut